helidon-io/helidon-build-tools/build-cache-maven-plugin/README.md

 | executionsExcludes | List | `[]` | Execution exclude patterns |
 | executionsIncludes | List | `[*]` | Execution include patterns |

 All parameters  are mapped to user properties of the form `cache.PROPERTY`.
-List parameters are passes as comma separated values.
+List parameters are passed as comma separated values.

 The configuration for the reactor uses the execution root.
 I.e. the module that contains the top-level `<modules>` definition.

-The configuration is looked-up from the effective pom ; individual modules can override configuration inherited from their parent to configure a given module.
+The configuration is looked-up from the effective pom ; this means individual modules can override configuration inherited from their parent to configure a given module.
 E.g. skip the cache for a single module, or configure project files excludes etc. Configuration passed with properties trumps everything.

 ### General usage